AndersDeath/diary2/000-current.md

 # 07 April - Friday - Yerevan - 190 day of immigration

 I was programming for whole day.
-I didn't do anything sinificats.
+I didn't do anything significate.
 I had an interview with cheeky HR.
 She just sent me an invitation yesterday without any connections.
-It was extrimely rude I suppose.
+It was extremely rude I suppose.